xlukacs/xlukacs/README.md

 # Hi there, I'm Bence! 👋

 ## About Me
 I'm a passionate lover of IT who loves to experiment, with all kinds of things.
+I am currently a senior university student at FIIT STU (Informatics and Information technologies) 👨🏼‍🎓

 ### Skills
 - Programming Languages: JavaScript, Python, C++, basically anything which fits the job to do.